 How to: Take a big step forward, keeping your back straight.
 Bend your front knee to about 90 degrees.
 Keep weight on your back toes and drop the back knee toward the floor.
 Don't let the back knee touch the floor.

 Try stepping not just forward, but also back and out to each side, with each lunge.
+Add dumbbells to lunges once your form is down pat.

 Why it's a winner: Push-ups strengthen your chest, shoulders, triceps, and core muscles.